Pop-Up Yurt – Idris

 Idris is one of our two pop-up glamping yurts in Snowdonia National Park, North Wales.
 Idris sleeps up to 4 people and is the pop-up yurt to book if you fancy some winter glamping or wild glamping in summer.
 Check out our Late Deals page for special offers and please make sure you are aware of which location you are booking depending on the time of year.

-From October until the end of December Idris is sited close to the hot showers and heated wash block of the top site along with a few camper vans and caravans.
-It is also available here during March and April 2019 .
+From 1 March 2019 until the end of April Idris is sited close to the hot showers and heated wash block of the top site along with a few camper vans and caravans.
 You can park by the yurt in its winter location and check in time is flexible.
 Idris has additional insulation and a new wooden front door to help keep in the warmth from the woodburner and radiator.
 Winter glampers benefit from electricity to boil a kettle and cook and for additional heating and lighting.
 In the depths of winter the kitchen shelter is removed due to high winds, and there’s an electric hob to cook inside the yurt instead.
 Whether it’s cold and crisp or wet and wild outside, come properly prepared and you’ll be warm and cosy by the woodburner after some walking, biking or star-gazing.
 Check out our tips for winter glamping below.